1977 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 History of the 1977 Penny

-The 1977 Lincoln penny was first released in 1909 to commemorate 100 years of Abraham Lincoln’s birth.
-US Coin designer and engraver Victor D. Brenner created both the obverse and reverse.
+The 1977 Lincoln penny belongs to a series that was first released in 1909 to commemorate 100 years of Abraham Lincoln’s birth.
+US Coin designer and engraver Victor D. Brenner created both the obverse (heads side) and reverse (tails side) of the original design.

 Abraham Lincoln, born in 1809, was the 16th President of the United States.
-Before becoming President, this respectful man was a lawyer who entered politics early.
+Before becoming President, he was a lawyer who entered politics early in life.

 His greatest achievement was issuing the Emancipation Proclamation on January 1, 1863, only three years after being elected President in 1860.
-It was the first step to the Abolition of Slavery in 1865.
+It was the first step toward the abolition of slavery in 1865.

-The US administration announced a re-design of Lincoln cents reverse side in 1958 while still circulating.
-This re-designing was organized in honor of Abraham Lincoln’s 150th birthday and lasted until the next time when the US Mint commemorated his 200th birthday in 2009.
+The US administration announced a redesign of the Lincoln cent’s reverse side in 1958.
+This redesign was organized in honor of Abraham Lincoln’s 150th birthday and lasted until the US Mint again commemorated his 200th birthday in 2009.

-The US Mint announced a competition, and 23 designers represented their ideas about the new penny’s reverse.
-The assistant coin designer Frank Gasparro’s work won, and the new cent got the Lincoln Memorial monument on the reverse.
+The US Mint held a competition for the new reverse design, and assistant coin designer Frank Gasparro’s work won.
+The new cent featured the Lincoln Memorial monument on the reverse.

-His intention was to come up with a unique solution and depict a Memorial with Abraham Lincoln between pillars.
-That way, this coin became the first in American coinage that featured the same person on both sides.
+Gasparro’s intention was to depict the Memorial with Abraham Lincoln visible between the pillars.
+That design made this coin the first in American coinage history to feature the same person on both sides — front and back.

-The re-designed pennies appeared in circulation in 1959 and remained the same until 2008.
-The next year, the Lincoln Bicentennial penny appeared to honor his 200th birthday, followed by the Shield cent introduced in 2010.
+The redesigned pennies appeared in circulation in 1959 and remained largely unchanged until 2008.
+The Lincoln Bicentennial penny appeared in 2009 to honor his 200th birthday, followed by the Shield cent introduced in 2010.

 Also Read: Top 100 Rarest Pennies Worth Money (1787 – Present)